Root Awakening

 The thing about Alex was that he never arrived at a point directly.

 He circled it.
-Laid down infrastructure.
-Dropped three separate threads into the conversation and let them run parallel until, twenty minutes later, they converged into something you couldn’t argue with because by then you’d helped build it.
-Dale had forgotten this.
-Or rather — he had stored it somewhere he didn’t open.
+Laid down infrastructure and dropped threads into the conversation, let them run parallel until, twenty minutes later, they converged into a case you couldn’t argue with because by then you’d helped build it.
+Dale forgot this, or close enough.
+He stored it in a place he didn’t open.
 The memory came back now, physical and precise, as Alex described the breakdown of his consulting career in terms of a persistent low-grade fever.

 “It wasn’t misery.”
 Alex turned the empty kava shell in his hands, examining the grain of it.
 “Misery would have been easier.
 Misery has momentum.
-This was more like — you know when your shoulder’s been wrong for so long you’ve stopped noticing it until one day you reach for something and your whole arm goes white?”
+This was more like...”
+He looked up.
+“You know when your shoulder’s been wrong for so long you’ve stopped noticing it, until one day you reach overhead and your whole arm goes white?”

 “Referred pain.”